twin rock beach

 By air

-Take a direct flight from NAIA Terminal 3 to Virac Airport via Cebu Pacific.
+Directly fly from NAIA Terminal 3 to Virac Airport via Cebu Pacific.
 The flight takes less than an hour and is available every Monday, Wednesday, Friday, and Sunday.

 By land and water

-Ride a bus in Manila bound to Tabaco City, Albay.
+Ride a bus in Manila bound for Tabaco City, Albay.
 From the seaport of Tabaco, hop across the sea via a RORO ferry to reach the island of Catanduanes via San Andres or Virac seaport.

 Also see: